MicrosoftDocs/memdocs/memdocs/intune/protect/windows-laps-overview.md

 To manage LAPS, an account must be have sufficient role-based access control (RBAC) permissions to complete a desired task.
 The following are the available tasks with their required permissions:

-- **Create and access LAPS policy** – To work with and view LAPS policies, your account must rights equal to those found in Intune's built-in **Endpoint Security Administrator** role.
-This role includes sufficient permissions to work with all templates that are available through Endpoint security policies, and to view and manage devices related to your LAPS policies.
+- **Create and access LAPS policy** – To work with and view LAPS policies, your account must be assigned sufficient permissions from the Intune RBAC category for **Security baselines**.
+By default, these are included in the built-in role **Endpoint Security Manager**.
+To use custom roles, ensure the custom role includes the rights from the *Security baselines* category.

 - **Rotate local Administrator password** – To use the Intune admin center to rotate a devices local admin account password, your account must be assigned the following Intune permissions: